MoparClassic/MoparClassic/README.md

 ```
 You're now ready to start accept connections.

-You may want to run the ConfigGenerator if you're not familiar with XMl.
+You may want to run the ConfigGenerator if you're not familiar with XML.
 It will ask you a series of questions to help customize the config files for you.
 It will then replace the current config files with the one's you've generated.

 Modules
 ========